-A copy of the application was sent to the LAC on Month: Day: Year: N/A For dredging projects, is the subject property contaminated? • If yes, list contaminant: Yes No Is there potential to impact impaired waters, class A waters, or outstanding resource waters?
-Yes No For stream crossing projects, provide watershed size (see WPPT or Stream Stats): N/A SECTION 2 - PROJECT DESCRIPTION (Env-Wt 311.04(i)) Provide a brief description of the project and the purpose of the project, outlining the scope of work to lead whether impacts are temporary or permanent.
-DO NOT reply "See attached"; please use the space project. • below.
-The project proposes 1,484 sq. ft. of permanent impact to tidal wetland and 120 sq. ft. of impact to the place developed 100' Tidal Buffer Zone for the construction of a tidal docking structure including a 6' x 20' acct 150' fixed pier, a 3' x 40' gangway, and a 10' x 40' float (overall structure length 200') providing two slips of frontage along the Piscataqua River.
-The permanent impact also includes 64 sq. ft. of the use of four (moorings. essway, a 6' x on 508+/- feet SECTION 3 - PROJECT LOCATION Separate wetland permit applications must be submitted for each municipality within which wetland imp oacts occur.
-ADDRESS: 60 Pleasant Point Drive TOWN/CITY: Portsmouth TAX MAP/BLOCK/LOT/UNIT: Map 207, Lot 13 US GEOLOGICAL SURVEY (USGS) TOPO MAP WATERBODY NAME: Piscataqua River N/A (Optional) LATITUDE/LONGITUDE in decimal degrees (to five decimal places): X: 1,231,031.9381° No orth

-Irm@des.nh.gov or (603) 271-2147
+A copy of the application was sent to the LAC on Month: Day: Year: N/A For dredging projects, is the subject property contaminated?If yes, list contaminant: 🗌 Yes 🔀 No Is there potential to impact impaired waters, class A waters, or outstanding resource waters? 🗌 Yes 🔀 No For stream crossing projects, provide watershed size (see WPPT or Stream Stats): N/A SECTION 2 - PROJECT DESCRIPTION (Env-Wt 311.04(i)) Provide a brief description of the project and the purpose of the project, outlining the scope of work to and whether impacts are temporary or permanent.
+DO NOT reply "See attached"; please use the space below. be performed provided The project proposes the addition of a "float wing" to an existing commerical docking structure consisting gangway and a 10' x 70' float totaling 820 sq. ft. of permanent impact to tidal wetland. ng of a 3' x 40' SECTION 3 - PROJECT LOCATION Separate wetland permit applications must be submitted for each municipality within which wetland im pacts occur.
+ADDRESS: 41 Pickering Avenue TOWN/CITY: Portsmouth TAX MAP/BLOCK/LOT/UNIT: Map 102, Lot 25 US GEOLOGICAL SURVEY (USGS) TOPO MAP WATERBODY NAME: Piscataqua River (Optional) LATITUDE/LONGITUDE in decimal degrees (to five decimal places): X: 1,229,389.879° No rth Irm@des.nh.gov or (603) 271-2147

-NHDES Wetlands Bureau, 29 Hazen Drive, PO Box 95, Concord, NH 03302-0095
+NHDES Wetlands Bureau, 29 Hazen Drive, PO Box 95, Concord, NH 03302-0095 www.des.nh.gov

-www.des.nh.gov